dataformsjs/awesome-web-react/README.md

 ## Image and Media Controls

 - [DataFormsJS Image Gallery](https://www.dataformsjs.com/examples/image-gallery-react.htm) - Component <ImageGallery> that shows Large Image in Overlay with Mobile and Desktop support.

+## Charts and Maps

+- [React Simple Maps](https://github.com/zcreativelabs/react-simple-maps) - Create beautiful SVG maps in react with d3-geo and topojson using a declarative api.

 ## Component and Hook Libraries